Sethispr/cupid-test/src/content/docs/intro/section.md

 ---
-title: Cupid Guide
+title: Intro
 description: Cupid's official begginer guide
 ---

 Welcome to the official **Cupid guide**!
 Learn the basics from here, explore the bot’s commands, and more.
+You can search up a command/guide with the keyboard shortcut `ctrl k`.

 :::tip[Let's start!]